MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 ### Error Code: ODC-1003

-**Error Message:** Sign in failed due to invalid credentials.
-Verify the sign in credentials for the database and try again.
+**Error Message:** Login failed due to invalid credentials.
+Verify the login credentials for database and try again..

 **Possible causes:** Sign in failure might be due to invalid credentials.